Dems rage against Barr for backing claims of Trump campaign ‘spying’ by FBI

 Barr later clarified in the hearing: "I am not saying that improper surveillance occurred; I’m saying that I am concerned about it and looking into it, that’s all.”

-Despite mounting evidence that the FBI pursued an array of efforts to gather intelligence from within the Trump campaign, House Majority Leader Steny Hoyer, D-Md, told Fox News that Barr's loyalties were compromised.
+Despite mounting evidence that the FBI pursued an array of efforts to gather intelligence from within the Trump campaign -- and the fact that the FBI successfully pursued warrants to surveil a former Trump aide in 2016 -- House Majority Leader Steny Hoyer, D-Md., told Fox News that Barr's loyalties were compromised.

 "He is acting as an employee of the president," Hoyer said.
 "I believe the Attorney General believes he needs to protect the president of the United States."

 Added House Speaker Nancy Pelosi, D-Calif., in an interview with the Associated Press: "I don't trust Barr, I trust Mueller."
+And Senate Minority Leader Chuck Schumer, D-N.Y., accused Barr on Twitter of "peddling conspiracy theories."

 House Intelligence Committee Chairman Adam Schiff, D-Calif., added in a statement that Barr "should not casually suggest that those under his purview engaged in ‘spying’ on a political campaign."